 You can visit Penny’s Amazon Author Page to buy books or visit Hive (who make a donation to your chosen independent bookshop for every purchase).
 Or even better, find your local bookshop and go and enjoy a happy few hours browsing.

-Penny’s new novel ‘I Thought I Knew You’ is out in March 2019.
-Published by Mantle (an imprint of Pan Macmillan) it is the story of the impact on two best friends and their families of a shocking rape allegation.
+Penny’s new novel ‘I Thought I Knew You’ published by Mantle (an imprint of Pan Macmillan) is the story of the impact on two best friends and their families of a shocking rape allegation.
+Set in the Fens it asks whether we really know the people we love.

 Lisa Jewell has called it ‘Enthralling and Addictive’ and Jenny Quintana (author of ‘The Missing Girl’) ‘A truly compelling story that captures exactly the complexity of friendship and motherhood and how everything we think we know can be challenged in one heartbreaking instant…’